Naira gains at black market

-Naira gained against the U.S. dollar at the parallel market segment on Thursday, after setting an all-time devaluation record in the previous session of the market.
+Naira gained against the U.S. dollar at the parallel market window on Monday, according to AbokiFX.com, which collates black market rates.

+According to data published at the black market window (abokiFX.com), the local unit closed at N512.00 per $1 at the market segment on Monday.

-Data posted on abokiFX.com, a website that collates parallel rates in Lagos showed that the local unit closed at N520.00 per $1, this represents a N5.00 or 1.00 per cent appreciation from the N525.00 it traded in the previous session on Wednesday.
+This implies a N3.00 or 0.60 per cent appreciation from the N515.00 rate it traded in the previous session on Friday last week.

-This happened 48-hour after the Central Bank of Nigeria (CBN) ban on the sales of forex to Bureau De Change operators took effect.
+By implication, the currency has gained approximately 3.00 per cent at the unofficial market segment after witnessing an all-time devaluation record last Wednesday when it closed at N525 after the Central Bank of Nigeria (CBN) banned forex sales to Bureau De Change operators.

-The CBN on Tuesday ended the sales of forex to Bureau De Change operators saying the unofficial market has become a conduit for illicit forex flows and graft.

-The bank has also commenced the refund of the N35 million minimum capital deposits to applicants of Bureau De Change licenses.

-The bank advised the BDC promoters to write to the bank’s Director of Financial Policy and Regulations Department, requesting for their refund.

-However, the local unit fell slightly against the U.S dollar at the official market on Thursday, data published on the FMDQ Security Exchange where forex is officially traded showed.
+The local currency fell against the greenback currency at the official market segment on Monday.

-According to the data posted, the naira closed at N411.67 per $1, this implies a N0.07 or 0.02 per cent depreciation from the N411.60 rate it traded in the previous session.
+FMDQ data showed that the naira closed at N411.50 per $1.
+This implies a N0.23 or 0.02 per cent devaluation from the N411.44 rate it traded in the previous session on Friday last week.

-This occurred as forex turnover plummeted by 83.51 per cent, with $58.07 million posted at the end of the market session as against the $352.07 million recorded in the previous session on Wednesday.
+The market forex supply plummeted by 18.30 per cent, with $143.20 million posted at the end of the market session as against the $121.08 million recorded in the previous session on Friday last week.

-The spread between the official market and the black market segment rates is pegged at N108.33, leaving a margin of 21.00 per cent as of the close of business Thursday.
+The spread between the official market and the unofficial market rates stood at N100.50, leaving a disparity of 19.63 per cent as of the close of business Monday.

 Support PREMIUM TIMES' journalism of integrity and credibility